saveoursecrets/hashcheck/README.md

 /:hash
 ```

-Where hash is a SHA-1 hash of the password to check; the reply is a JSON boolean.
+Where `:hash` is a SHA-1 hash of the password to check; the reply is a JSON boolean `true` if the password hash was found in the database otherwise `false`.

 ## Scripts